jump-dev/MultiObjectiveAlgorithms.jl/README.md

 ## Algorithm

+Set the algorithm using the `MOA.Algorithm()` attribute.

-There are a number of algorithms supported by the algorithms in MOA.
+The value must be one of the algorithms supported by MOA:

  * `MOA.EpsilonConstraint()`
  * `MOA.Hierarchical()`